Elysia pusilla (Bergh, 1872)

 Etymology

-The specific epithet pusilla is Latin for "very small, tiny", referring to the diminutive size of the species — in life only about 2 mm.
+The specific epithet pusilla is Latin for "very small, tiny", referring to the minute specimen — only a few millimetres long — on which the original description was based.

 Remarks